EricZinda/Perplexity/backlog.md

 - Linking files says that the same file is in a folder twice under two names

 - Need to figure out how to handle what mode verbs are in properly and not return answers that don't make sense (like "2 files are in a folder together")
+- Need to figure out a way to linguistically force coll and dist for the parent and the child which 2 files jointly are in 2 folders (forces files(coll)) which 2 files separately are in 2 folders (forces files(dist)) which 2 files are in all 3 folders which 2 children eat 2 pizzas
+- Need to implement a verb that does coll
+-
+  - what verbs are collective?
+    - add up to
+  - size
     -Design:
         - We should track whether a card is in dist or coll mode as a property on the variable, so that other things in the system can detect it
             - each cardinal sets its own variable property itself, its parent tells it what to set it to This allows any predicate in the tree to say that it mattered so it is kept
 -
       - We should not succeed for both dist and coll if the verb doesn't distinguish since they will be the same, we should only succeed for one
           - Thus there should be a default for verbs (dist since it is easier and more common) and we only call coll if it is specified